consolelium/multiplayered/README.md

 - Economy system with support for in-app purchases
   - Virtual currency management
     - Interval-based recharge (seconds, minutes, hours, days, weeks, months, etc.)
+    - Set caps for recharging and currencies in general
+      - Can be applied to currencies used as refund tokens
     - Negative numbers optionally allowed (debt)
   - Inventory system
     - Durable items (can't be consumed)